gianlucacornacchia/tobuylist/README.md

 ## Development

 ### Versioning
-The app version is managed in `package.json` and automatically injected into the UI via Vite's `define` configuration.
+The app version is managed in `package.json` and directly imported into the UI, ensuring immediate updates without restarting the development server.

 ### Deployment Rule
 Before deploying to GitHub Pages, always ensure all changes are committed and pushed to the remote repository to maintain a consistent state between the source code and the live app.